dmfrodrigues/feup-plog-tp1/README.md

 ### Installing

-To run this game you need a running Prolog environment, preferrably one of the tested environments:
+To run this game you need a running Prolog environment, preferably one of the tested environments:
 - [SICStus Prolog](https://sicstus.sics.se/)
 - [SWI-Prolog](https://www.swi-prolog.org/)